 - When it comes to watches, they serve a purpose — presenting yourself as “high-status” is proven to make you appear more attractive to women.

 - Although the Submariner is the official starter watch for young bankers, wearing a Rolex is like driving an Audi.
 It means you have a little bit of money, but not much to say.

 - But don’t forget — not wearing a watch is the new Patek.

 - The era of baggy or mesh shorts is over.

 - Get rid of the Ivy League apparel; no one cares.

 - When it comes to name brands, Nike is boring and Under Armour is for guys who think Chateaubriand is on a wine list.

 - Replace all your gym shorts with Birddogs ($55).
 I first recommended them — a company started by an HBS grad and former banker who poached the head of men’s design from Lululemon — in a Business Insider article I wrote in 2015, when they had just hit $300,000 in sales.
-This year, they trolled the Shark Tank and will surpass $16 million in revenue.
-Birddogs are the best shorts on the planet — perfect for the gym, playing tennis, or Sunday brunch.
+Last year, they trolled the Shark Tank and surpassed $16 million in revenue.

 - While you’re at it, spend less time on a treadmill and more time playing a competitive sport.